tomkonidas/sellyourlistings/content/services/hdr-aerial-photos.md

   house: 100
 name: HDR Aerial Photos
 description:
+  condo:
-  condo: Includes 10 Aerial HDR photos of the exterior of the building, the street
-    and the vicinity.
+    Includes 10 Aerial HDR photos of the exterior of the building, the street and the vicinity.
+  house:
-  house: Includes 10 Aerial HDR photos of the exterior of the building, the street
-    and the vicinity.
+    Includes 10 Aerial HDR photos of the exterior of the building, the street and the vicinity.
-disclaimer: ''
+disclaimer: ""
 multiple: false
 package_only: false
+key: service
 ---